wldhg/iwlwifi-csitool-r2/README.md

 - Please look at this [README for Data Collector](https://github.com/wldh-g/BPI-R2-Intel-CSITool-DataCollector#readme).

 ### Disclaimer
+Linux 4.4 kernel for BPI-R2 was not fully developed yet, so some Mediatek-related features are not included in this kernel.

 The poweroff driver is not included in this kernel.
 So the power of the device will stay on even after the OS successfully shut down.